CERTCC/Vultron/docs/topics/process_models/model_interactions/rm_em.md

 ```

 It is expected that Participants will continue to adhere to the embargo until it is explicitly terminated.
+However,

+!!! note ""

-However, Participants MAY choose to terminate their compliance with an embargo at any time.
+    Participants MAY choose to terminate their compliance with an embargo at any time.

 While this is usually an undesirable development, it is important that it be clearly communicated to other Participants
 so that they can make informed decisions about the viability of the extant embargo.